RecraftorsMC/Stack-Follies/wiki/animated-models.md

 Then, based on this data, it constructs a matching entity-like model, that can be tweaked and animated at will, for more interesting rendering without the struggle of building entity models, as well as free customization via resource-packs.

+## How to animate and render a model

+All the needed hooks are on the `mc.recraftors.stack_follies.client.StackFolliesClient` class.
+You only to respectively use the `animate` and `render` methods to either change the model's inner transformation _using the vanilla entity animation classes_.
+Both will return whether the provided model, or model for the provided stack, is a grouped model.

+The `render` methods are thought to be called in a regular rendering context, especially entity rendering, but in order to handle fallbacks in case the expected model is not a grouped model.